binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 People do not resist change or innovation, but they resist the insecurity created by change beyond their influence.

-Have you heard the argument that “the quickest way to introduce a new approach is to mandate its use”?
+Have you heard the argument that "the quickest way to introduce a new approach is to mandate its use"?

 A level of immediate compliance may be achieved, but the commitment will not necessarily be achieved (Fearless Change 2010).